Sys-h-sudo/Sys-h-sudo/README.md

 SyS - Nuliable
 - I am currently working on developing Minecraft Servers, and provding the best support for Revivehost.

-- Learning Python - Expanding my knowledge!
+- Learning JS, and Machine Learning via Python / SkLearn

-- I'm open for any quires about discord bots, or minecraft development.
+- I'm open for any quires.

 - You can reach me at sysbusinessmail@gmail.com